Carbon-Twelve-C12/supernova/README.md

 For a more detailed breakdown of the project's status, architecture, and goals, please see the [Supernova Overview](docs/supernova_overview.md) document.

 Our primary goal is to provide a secure, scalable, and sustainable platform for the next generation of decentralized applications.
-We achieve this through a series of core technical innovations.

 ---